SalmaTech-03/Ai-model-quality-analyzer/README.md

 ## System Boundaries & Guarantees

-### ModelGuard is intentionally designed as a reliability and governance layer rather than a full inference-serving system.
+AI-model-quality-analyzer is intentionally designed as a reliability and governance layer rather than a full inference-serving system.

 The platform guarantees:
-- Validated, schema-safe data ingestion
+1.  **Validated, schema-safe data ingestion.**

-- Statistically justified drift detection
+2.  **Statistically justified drift detection.**

-- Deterministic and explainable remediation decisions
+3.  **Deterministic and explainable remediation decisions.**

-Inference latency optimization and online serving are intentionally out of scope to preserve auditability, safety, and statistical rigor.
+*Note: Inference latency optimization and online serving are intentionally out of scope to preserve auditability, safety, and statistical rigor.*

 ---